pjuy/Formation-JavaScript/JavaScript/Formation/objects.md

 ## class
 class = contructor ?

-## class
+## prototypes
+A prototype is the object from which an object is created.

 let newOjbect = Object.create(object);
-newObject is a prototype and will always inherit all properties from object. console.log(newOjbect);
+object is the prototype of newObject. newObject and will always inherit all properties & methods from object.

+console.log(newOjbect);
 /*
 __proto__ :